C0mputery/SelfSufficient/README.md

 2. Once logged in you will need to create 2 new apps.
 This is done by clicking on the "Create a new App" button.
 3. The first app will be for the Pun server.
 This is the appID that is used for the server that the game connects to	.
 4. To chose the server type you will need to select "Pun" from the "Select Photon SDK" dropdown.
+5. Then scroll down and press the Create button.
-5. The second app will be for the Voice server.
+6. The second app will be for the Voice server.
 This is the appID that is used for the voice chat that the game uses.
-6. To chose the server type you will need to select "Voice" from the "Select Photon SDK" dropdown.
+7. To chose the server type you will need to select "Voice" from the "Select Photon SDK" dropdown.
+8. Then scroll down and press the Create button.
-7. Once you have created the apps you will need to copy the respective appID's into the config file	.
+9. Once you have created the apps you will need to copy the respective appID's into the config file	.
-8. After you have done this you can save and close the file.
+10. After you have done this you can save and close the file.